 3. Is productivity overrated?

 Caroline Beaton, a contributor to Forbes, asks us to ponder this question in our rush to make every minute count for two.
-Her quest to uncover the deeper meaning of productivity, and how to achieve it, reminds us that it is the tortoise and not the hare that ultimately wins the race.
+Her quest is to uncover the deeper meaning of productivity.
+She reminds us that it is the tortoise and not the hare that ultimately wins the race.

 Being busy, Beaton argues, makes us feel good … whether or not what we are doing is ultimately productive.
-We think that doing more in less time is what it’s all about, but, she reminds us, it is quality, not quantity, that counts.
+We think that doing more in less time is what it’s all about.
+However, she reminds us, it is quality, not quantity, that counts.

 As she notes, “nothing important can be fully accomplished in two minutes.”
 Hard work feels hard.
 It’s often a slog.
 You sometimes feel you have to tie your butt to the chair.
 But somewhere in that thirty minutes to which you have committed your butt, you might just find the breakthrough you are looking for.